JonathonDavis/Awesome-Iguanas/README.md

 4. **User Interface**:
    - Provides an intuitive Vue.js-based web interface for users to upload code and receive feedback
-   - Features responsive design that works across desktop and mobile devices
+   - Features a responsive design that works across desktop and mobile devices
    - Designed to accommodate users of all skill levels, from beginners to advanced programmers

 5. **Feedback Loop**:
    - Incorporates user feedback to improve the accuracy and relevance of the tool's suggestions
    - Continuously refines the LLM and database logic for better results
-   - Implements versioning to track effectiveness of vulnerability detection over time
+   - Implements versioning to track the effectiveness of vulnerability detection over time

-By combining cutting-edge AI technology with an up-to-date vulnerability database, `IguanaGPT` aims to streamline the process of identifying and addressing software vulnerabilities.
+Combining cutting-edge AI technology with an up-to-date vulnerability database, `IguanaGPT` aims to streamline the identification and addressing of software vulnerabilities.

 ## UTILITY SCRIPT(S)

-The repository three powerful utility scripts that support the main functionality of `IguanaGPT`:
+The repository contains three powerful utility scripts that support the main functionality of `IguanaGPT`:

 ### 1. Database Handler (`VulGPT_OSV/TestOSVGIT3.py`)